Trail running in Patagonia

 Those that know me well — or even those who just follow me on Instagram — know that I don’t like to sit still.
 I’m not sure where I picked up this trait, but I do know it started from a very young age.
 I’m fortunate to have a lot of experience doing this kind of thing.

-Many of my favorite days are long slogs in the mountains, or big trips to explore new countries on foot.
+Many of my favourite days are long slogs in the mountains, or big trips to explore new countries on foot.
 I’m lucky to have a lifestyle that allows for this and a career that actually enables it.

 I’ve had my eye on Patagonia, a region at the southern end of South America, for years, possibly decades.
 It was one of the few outdoor destinations I’d never seen in person.
 But I didn’t want to trek around Torres del Paine with a heavy, cumbersome backpack.
 Nope, I wanted to experience it by running its rugged, root-filled trails because I find running more fun and you get to see a lot more in less time.
 The O-trek might be famous, but this route rarely gets run.
 That’s all the inspiration I needed to dive in.
-We planned a 5-day, 85-mile jaunt that circumnavigated the park.
+We planned a 5-day, 137-kilometre jaunt that circumnavigated the park.
 For long distance trail runners, this meant full days, but not heinously hard.

 Running the O-Trek, Torres del Paine, Patagonia